eduardomioto/devtools-performance-insights/docs/SECURITY_SCANNING.md

 ---

 *Security is everyone's responsibility.
-By following these practices and using automated scanning, we maintain a strong security posture for the Advanced Chrome Performance Analyzer.*
+By following these practices and using automated scanning, we maintain a strong security posture for the Devtools Performance Insights.*